varsharma-12/scenario-examples/kafka-k8s-CFK/step4.md

-# Step 4: Verify KRaft Cluster
+# Step 4: Verify Cluster

-Let's thoroughly verify that our KRaft cluster is healthy and operational.
+Here are some commands to debug the deployed clsuter.

 ## Check Cluster Status